Circus World (film): Plot

-Matt Masters (John Wayne), a Wild West circus star in the mold of Buffalo Bill Cody, bought a bankrupt circus in 1885 and successfully rebuilt it into a combination three ring and Wild West extravaganza, mixing Wild West Show acts with conventional circus acts in a winning combination.
+Matt Masters (John Wayne), a Wild West circus star in the mold of Buffalo Bill Cody, bought a bankrupt circus in 1885 and successfully rebuilt it into a combination three ring and Wild West extravaganza.
 He has successfully toured the United States for more than a decade.
 Now that the century is about to turn, he wants to take his show to Europe.

 His Circus Boss, Cap Carson (Lloyd Nolan), is against taking the show across the Atlantic.
-He maintains that Europe is bad luck for American circuses.
-He also calls Matt on his reason for making a European tour: Masters wants to find the lost great love of his life, Lili Alfredo (Rita Hayworth), and figures that this tour will smoke her out if for no other reason than to see her child, Toni Alfredo (Claudia Cardinale), Masters' adopted daughter.
-One of his Western stars and wannabe-partner, Steve McCabe (John Smith), also attempts to dissuade Masters, but to no avail.
+He calls Matt on his reason for making a European tour: Masters wants to find the lost great love of his life, Lili Alfredo (Rita Hayworth), and figures that this tour will smoke her out if for no other reason than to see her child, Toni Alfredo (Claudia Cardinale), Masters' adopted daughter.
+One of his Western stars and wannabe-partner, Steve McCabe (John Smith), also attempts to dissuade Masters.
 Masters buys a freighter, renames her the Circus Maximus, and the show sails for Europe.

-At Barcelona, the first port of call, the Circus Maximus capsizes at the pier and puts the show out of action.
+At Barcelona, the Circus Maximus capsizes at the pier and puts the show out of action.
 Masters has to release most of his performers, board out his animals, and go back to performing an act for the Ed Purdy Wild West Show, a staple on the European circus circuit.
-Down but not out, Masters doesn't waste the disaster.
-"While touring Europe at Ed Purdy's expense," as Masters puts it, he, Cap, Steve and Toni scout acts that will enable Masters to relaunch the Matt Masters Circus bigger and better than ever.
+"While touring Europe at Ed Purdy's expense," as Masters puts it, he, Cap, Steve, and Toni scout acts that will enable Masters to relaunch the Matt Masters Circus bigger and better than ever.

 His first new hire is Tojo the Clown and the Wire-Dancing Ballerina (Richard Conte and Katharyna respectively).
 They have a unique act; Tojo is dressed as a clown but walks the high wire over a cage full of lions while coaching the Ballerina (his niece Giovanna) as she dances on a wire on the ground.
 Backstage, Masters discovers that Tojo is an old acquaintance — Aldo Alfredo, brother-in-law of his lost love Lili Alfredo.
 Despite his reservations at hiring a possible enemy Masters takes the act on and neither he nor Aldo admit to Toni, who is Aldo's niece, that they have met before; or that Tojo the Clown is her uncle.
-Aldo assures Matt that the vendetta is over, and Giovanna begins training for the ballerina act she will perform on the high wire.